 A valid DOT medical certificate is required to maintain a commercial driver’s license (CDL), so these exams are non-negotiable for anyone intending to work as a commercial truck driver.

 The base price of the DOT physical covers the examination itself.
 But are there additional costs that a driver should be aware of?
 The answer is yes, there could be.

 If a driver needs additional medical tests as part of their DOT physical or if a medical condition requires further investigation, there may be additional costs.
-Visit & know about DOT Exam.
+Visit & learn about the DOT Exam.
 For instance, if a driver has a history of heart conditions, the medical examiner might require an EKG, which would increase the total cost.

 Moreover, if the medical examiner uncovers a condition that needs treatment or further consultation with a specialist, these are additional costs that the driver would have to bear.
-Examples might include prescription medications for high blood pressure or diabetes, or treatments for vision or hearing problems.
+Examples might include prescription medications for high blood pressure or diabetes or treatments for vision or hearing problems.